juhasev/sample-ninja-help/projects.md

 ### Calendar

 This gives an instant overview of when a Project is due to finish the planned fieldwork dates.

-**NINJA NUGGET** To get a Calendar view of ALL the projects by click on the Calander Icon in the top right of the screen.
+To get a Calendar view of ALL the projects by click on the Calander Icon in the top right of the screen.

 This view gives the user the ability to see within a Monthly Calendar view all the their projects and the associated fieldwork dates.

 ## Project/Dashboard Screen